 Be sure the oven rack is close to the bottom of the stove so your turkey will sit centered in the oven.

 Bake for about 12-15 minutes per pound.
-It is best to use an oven safe thermometer kept in the thickest part of the thigh so you know when it is done.
-It should read at least 165 degrees Fahrenheit when it is cooked.
+It is best to use an oven safe thermometer or a probe for a digital thermometer kept in the thickest part of the thigh so you know when it is done.
+It should read at least 165 degrees Fahrenheit before removing from the oven to rest.

-Once the turkey is up to temperature, remove and allow to rest for 20 minutes before cutting.
+Once the turkey is up to temperature, remove and allow to rest for at least 20 minutes before cutting.

 Frequently asked questions